 Landscaping and more at the click of a button

 The concept of growing plants on walls has been around for thousands of years, but landscape architecture professor Stanley Hart White was the first to patent vertical gardens as we know them today.
 He had the idea way back in 1938, but it didn’t really grow on people until decades later.

-Especially in the 2010s, with environmental sustainability rising to the forefront of public thought, these live walls became popular with businesses and homeowners alike.
+Note: Especially in the 2010s, with environmental sustainability rising to the forefront of public thought, these green garden walls became popular with businesses and homeowners alike.